 Ingredients for Coconut Macaroons

-Cream of tartare.
+- Cream of tartar.
 You will find this in the baking section of your local supermarket.
 If you are interested in finding out what cream of tartar is and its benefits check of this article here.

 - Medium bowl.